orlp/pdqsort/readme.md

 no swaps were made and the partition was decently balanced we will optimistically attempt to use insertion sort.
 This insertion sort aborts if more than a constant amount of moves are required to sort.

+### The average case.

+pdqsort in the average case is indistinguishable from a properly implemented quicksort.
+On average case data where no patterns are detected pdqsort is effectively a quicksort that uses median-of-3 pivot selection, switching to insertion sort if the number of elements to be (recursively) sorted is small.
+The overhead associated with detecting the patterns for the best case is so small it lies within the error of measurement.

+### The worst case.

+Quicksort naturally performs bad on inputs that form patterns, due to it being a partition-based sort.
+Choosing a bad pivot will result in many comparisons that give little to no progress in the sorting process.
+If the pattern does not get broken up, this can happen many times in a row.
+Worse, real world data is filled with these patterns.

+Traditionally the solution to this is to randomize the pivot selection of quicksort.
+While this technically still allows for a quadratic worst case, the chances of it happening are astronomically small.
+Later, in introsort, pivot selection is kept deterministic, instead switching to the guaranteed O(n log n) heapsort if the recursion depth becomes too big.
+In pdqsort we adopt a hybrid approach, (deterministically) shuffling some elements to break up patterns when we encounter a "bad" partition (explained later).
+If we encounter too many "bad" partitions we switch to heapsort.

 ### Bad partitions.